jdandoy/EoverPAnalysis/Plotting/README.md

 source ./setup.sh
 ```

 Every few months, you will need to generate a grid proxy to access files on eos.
-You can do this with the following lines:
+You can do this with the following lines.
+This is required to access the files that are stored on eos.
 ```
 voms-proxy-init --voms atlas --hours 10000
 ```

-TODO: Fit E/P Distribtions with JESResponseFitter.
 Here you can create a standalone installation of the JES_ResponseFitter that should work with pyroot.
 ```
 git clone ssh://git@gitlab.cern.ch:7999/luadamek/JES_ResponseFitter.git
 cd JES_ResponseFitter